tquinlan1992/tquinlan1992-webpack-util/README.md

     "appOutputPath": "build path for app and publicDirOut", "htmlTitle": "title of html file generated",
-    "publicDirSrc": "Path of static files (environment variables are recommended for this directory)", "publicDirOut": "directory path relative to appOutputPath of publicDir build" }
+    "publicDirSrc": "Path of static files (environment variables are recommended for this directory)", "publicDirOut": "directory path relative to appOutputPath",
+    "tsconfig": "path of tsconfig.json file, defaults to ./tsconfig.json relative to project root" }
 ```